vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 In this post, we will discuss the following:
 - Common-source Class A amplifier
-- Choice of bias conditions
+- Choice of bias conditions and load line
+- Load network design
 - Peak and back-off efficiency
-- Matching networks
+- Design procedure

 **Read time**: X mins